 If new slides don't fix the running problem, new bodies can be purchased at a reduced cost rather than buying new carbs.
 However one should consider that other parts like needles, needle jets can be worn as well and that new carbs maybe the way to go.

 Re-sleeving is a viable solution, especially for one off carbs that cannot be easily replaced (Monobloc 689's for instance).
-Remember, that just about ALL AMAL carbs are available newly manufactured nowadays, even the TT's and 276's.
+Nowadays just about ALL AMAL carbs are available newly manufactured, even the TT's and 276's.
+There is now also the AMAL PREMIER range of carbs that seem to be the modern updated version with many upgrades.

 BACK TO TOP